Herring-UGAECSE-2920/Class-Instructions/README.md

 Note: These resources may contain different meanings or extra parameters for some G-Code commands.
 Be mindful of this and only implement what has been laid out above.

 In addition to implementing the above commands, you'll need to be able to parse a `.gcode` file given to read and execute the commands in the order that they appear.
-You don't have to create your own files or create a GCode slicer for this project, we will provide you with two test files and create an additional `.gcode` file to use in your demo.
+You don't have to create your own files or create a GCode slicer for this project, we will provide you with test files for each command and create additional, more complex `.gcode` files to use in your demo.
 To go along with this, with the `.gcode` files placed in a pre-determined directory, you'll need to be able to select the `.gcode` file to parse from the UI menu.

+On the morning of the Deliverable 13 demonstrations (Monday and Friday), we'll release a set of two `.gcode` files to be used in your demonstration.
+You and your team will need load these files onto your Pi in a place of your choosing before your demonstration so that you can parse them.

+It's important that your program be able to read the `.gcode` files arbitrarily, meaning that it should be able to parse and correctly perform any given file made with our subset of the GCode specification.

 As specified in the UI section of the Assessments document, your GCode Mode should also halt, raise the pen, and go back to the menu/UI when both of the Encoders are long-pressed.